pmq20/node-packer/README.md

 ## Install

-On Windows, download the `nodec.exe` and run it from the Visual Studio Command Prompt.
+On Windows, download the executable `nodec.exe` and run it from the Visual Studio Command Prompt.

 On macOS,